happybeing/vdash/README.md

     - [x] limit the number of lines retained by a LogMonitor
     - [x] add CLI param: number of logfile lines retain
   - [x] add CLI usage message
 - [ ] add ability to populate a monitor by processing the logfile from the start
 - [ ] add CLI param: process existing logfile content
 - [ ] make 'logtail' command on branch general-logile-viewer:
   - [ ] git checkout general-logile-viewer && git merge master
   - [ ] disable detail view
   - [ ] change Cargo.toml to build 'logtail'
   - [ ] update README for 'logtail'
   - [ ] fork to make new repo 'logtail' and publish as a Rust util
-- [x] implement events
-  - [x] keyboard events: q = quit
-  - [x] resize terminal window
-  - [x] make simultaneous with logfile monitoring
-- [x] Implement tabbing for Summary / Detail views
 - [ ] [Issue #1](https://github.com/theWebalyst/safe-dash/issues/1https://github.com/theWebalyst/safe-dash/issues/1): Implement popup help on ?, h, H
 - [ ] Summary view: all vaults on one page
   - [x] just logfile for each vault (divide vertically)